shinglyu/shinglyu.github.io/_drafts/understanding-sagemaker-project-template-internals.md

 ---
 Authors: [Brajendra Singh](https://www.linkedin.com/in/brajendrasingh/), Shing Lyu

-*The blog post is derived from a workshop I built with [Brajendra Singh](https://www.linkedin.com/in/brajendrasingh/), which was never published.
+_The blog post is derived from a workshop I built with [Brajendra Singh](https://www.linkedin.com/in/brajendrasingh/), which was never published.
 I'm extracting the content to make a blog post.
-You will learn how to deploy the SageMaker provided MLOps template for model deployment and how the template works internally.*
+You will learn how to deploy the SageMaker provided MLOps template for model deployment and how the template works internally.
+If the screenshot is too small, right-click on the image and select **Open Image in New Tab**_

-In this step, you are going to create the MLOps pipeline using the SageMaker-provided MLOps template.
+MLOps is the one of the hottest topic in the field right now.
+Organizations are looking for ways to productionize their ML models, and MLOps is the key to repeatable results.
+Amazon SageMaker Projects is a feature that allows you to create a full MLOps pipeline in just a few clicks.
+You are going to create the MLOps pipeline using the SageMaker-provided MLOps template.
 This template creates the deployment pipeline, and creates a trigger to monitor if new models are approved in the SageMaker model registry, and use that as a signal to deploy it.

-## Why do we need a MLOps pipeline?
+## Why do you need a MLOps pipeline?

 The MLOps pipeline you are going to deploy will help you build a robust foundation for your machine learning experiments.
 It automates the model deployment and testing processing so there is less room for human error.
 Once the model is approved in the model registry the model is deployed automatically to the staging endpoint, and an automated test is run against the staging endpoint.
 This help you catch problems with the model early and prevents you from deploying faulty model to production.
 You remain in control on what should be deployed to production, thanks to the manual approval step in the pipeline.
 All the pipeline configuration, CloudFormation templates and test script are managed as code in a CodeCommit repository, so you have repeatable deployment of the pipeline itself.
 By managing the pipeline as code, you also have better visibility on when and how the pipeline has changed.
 You can easily rollback any bad configuration.
 All these benefits gives your data scientists more confidence in experimenting fast and fail fast, because they know that they can easily rollback any failed experiments.

 ## Create a Project from template
-First, go to the SageMaker Studio and click on the **SageMaker resources** icon on the left panel:
+First, go to the SageMaker Studio Classic and click on the **SageMaker resources** icon on the left panel:
 ![resouces icon]({{site_url}}/blog_assets/sagemaker_project/resources_icon.png)

 In the **SageMaker resources** side-panel, select **Projects** from the dropdown:

 ![select project]({{site_url}}/blog_assets/sagemaker_project/select_project.png)